39th Air Base Wing: Mission

 For US personnel stationed in other Turkish locations and surrounding countries, the 39th ABW acts as a hub of support.
 Key areas include supply, base infrastructure maintenance, security, medical services, airlift, and other services.

-The 39th ABW has been providing support to Operation Enduring Freedom as Boeing C-17 Globemaster IIIs supported by the unit provide airlifting of supplies and troops to Afghanistan.
+The wing provided transit support to a variety of transport aircraft flying supplies and troops to the War in Iraq and the War in Afghanistan (2001-2021).

 The 425th Air Base Squadron provides mission and administrative agent support to US personnel assigned to NATO HQ Allied Land Command Izmir and associate units, and administer the Çiğli Air Base Turnover Agreement.

-The 717th Air Base Squadron operates the Ankara Support Facility providing support to the entire American community in the Ankara area, including the diverse military community and the United States Embassy in Ankara.
+The 717th Air Base Squadron operates the Ankara Support Facility providing support to the entire American community in the Ankara area, including the diverse military community and the U.S. Embassy in Ankara.

 Component units

 Unless otherwise indicated, units are based at Incirlik Air Base, Turkey.